graysonhead/runcible/docs/introduction.rst

 I Want to Get Involved
 ----------------------

 Great!
-Head over to the :ref:`contribution-guide`.
+Head over to the :ref:`contribution-guide` or give it a spin: :ref:`getting-started`.